tinycen/lazy_mysql/README.md

 # Insert example
 executor.insert('users', {'name': 'John', 'age': 30}, commit=True)
 ```

+## Requirements

+- mysql-connector-python>=9.4.0
+- pandas>=2.3.1

+Note: Compatibility with versions below these requirements has not been verified.

 ## License
 This project is licensed under the MIT License.